electronicsleep/DockerNginx/README.md

 Released under the BSD license

-Template for creating a basic Docker, Nginx and PHP7 start using Ubuntu 16
+Template for creating a basic Docker, Nginx and PHP7 microservice using Ubuntu 16

 Usage:
 ```